-The Council's Corporate Plan with its Environment Priority commits the Authority to improve parks, open spaces and countryside, and to take responsibility to protect and enhance the environment for future generations.
+The Council's Corporate Plan with its Environment Priority commits the Authority to protect the environment for the future.

 Incorporating this commitment into Park Management has partly been achieved through a gradual review of the previous grounds maintenance specifications.
 These required specific chemicals and fertilisers to be applied at set times and at set rates.
 A much more flexible approach is now in place with only minimal herbicide applications in strategic areas.